SoftUni-Internal/interactive-content/EN/06-Forms/03-Template-Driven-Forms.md

 # Tracking Form State

 The **NgForm Directive** tracks if:
-- The user has touched the control.
+- The user has touched the control
-- The user has changed the control.
+- The user has changed the control
-- The control is valid.
+- The control is valid

 The **NgForm Directive** does not just track the state of the form control.